 The event is led every year by a French producer who often represents Marrakech.
-This film festival originally started with the intention of helping to promote high quality movies that would help out Morocco on the map among those who work in the industry.
-The goal was to take movies no one outside of Morocco would know and expose them to a worldwide audience.
+This film festival originally started with the intention of helping to promote high-quality movies that would help out Morocco on the map among those who work in the industry.
+The goal was to make movies no one outside of Morocco would know and expose them to a worldwide audience.
 This includes not only contemporary movies for adults but movies made for children as well.

 Popular Arts Festival

 The festival’s most important events take place at the ruins of the El Badi Palace.
 The town’s main square is also a hotspot for the events that take place.
 It is the place to go for the food stands, small shops, and local cafes.

 For many attendees, the experience also includes the Majorelle Gardens, known as a tranquil place for a quiet walk.
 The Menara Gardens are full of olive trees and palm trees, making the ambiance relaxing and beautiful.